Bergen Street station (IRT Eastern Parkway Line): Station layout

 The station contains six tracks and two side platforms: the outermost tracks are used by the IRT local trains.
 To the inside are the IRT express tracks, which slant upward to the inside of the outer local tracks.
 In between the express tracks are the BMT Brighton Line tracks.
 Those routes were built at the same time as the tracks at this station as part of the Dual Contracts.
-A full curtain wall separates the local from the express tracks, though a gap exists in the curtain wall at the end of the station.
+A full curtain wall separates the local from the express tracks, though a gap exists in the curtain wall at the northern end of the station.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

+The 2 train stops here at all times, while the 3 train stops here at all times except late nights.
+The 4 train serves the station only during late nights.
+The next station to the north is Atlantic Avenue–Barclays Center, while the next station to the south is Grand Army Plaza.

 Both platforms have their original mosaics.
 The name tablets read "BERGEN ST." in gold serif font on a blue background and multi-layered green border.
 The trim line is green with "B" tablets on them on a blue background at regular intervals.
 At either ends of both platforms, where they were extended in 1964–1965, there are cinderblock tiles with signs reading "BERGEN ST" in sans serif font on a maroon background.

 The platforms only have columns at the fare control areas and they are i-beam columns painted green.